 Codella shares that welcome messages will typically have the highest open and click-through rates of any communication you send.
 In fact, welcome messages have five times the number of click-throughs as standard marketing emails.
 “A welcome email series is absolutely critical for establishing customer relationships,” Codella says.
 “It’s a huge opportunity — the momentum is high and your brand is top-of-mind to customers.”

 Welcome Series also has a profound impact on customer engagement with future marketing communications sent by your energy utility.
-Questline’s performance data finds that Welcome Series graduates — customers who engaged with at least one Welcome Series email — engage with future utility emails at a 30% higher rate.
+Questline Digital’s performance data finds that Welcome Series graduates — customers who engaged with at least one Welcome Series email — engage with future utility emails at a 30% higher rate.